 Future Thought Leaders is a democratic space presenting the thoughts and opinions of rising Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-The Student Manifesto for an Ecological Awakening was launched in September 2018 (in France) and has since evolved as a collective, supporting the evolution of higher education, challenging companies and calling for a policy response to the challenge we face.
+The Student Manifesto for an Ecological Awakening is a collective supporting the evolution of higher education, challenging companies and calling for a policy response to the challenge we face.
+It was launched in September 2018 in France.